mistergreen/WAAC/README.md

 # WAAC - Web-enabled Arduino Aquarium Controller

 There are a few things I need to finish but if you would like to contribute, please do.
+My main focus is on the <a href="https://github.com/mistergreen/WAAC/tree/master/ESP32">ESP32</a> at the moment.
+It's cheap and powerful.
 Here are videos of the development https://www.youtube.com/playlist?list=PLBa21usjmOFKCHJmGBnlkjP8v2rVpoFGZ